 The refurbished body was treated to an MGC bonnet to accommodate the large carburettor, new wings, door skins, sills, wheel valances and a new hood.
 Bumpers were removed to reduce the weight for rallies and rally retrieval hooks were added.
 (There is no evidence of it being rallied and we have removed the front hook.)
 The interior was fitted with a heavy steel roll bar which is hidden by the hood when raised, new heater, replacement seats and a new steering wheel.
 A double-core aluminium radiator was also fitted together with correct wheels and new tyres.
 Finally, a new suspension system was fitted which lowers the car a little but still gives adequate ground clearance and a complete set of new brakes were fitted, these being discs at the front and drums at the back.
 The steering was also fitted with a reconditioned box and bushes.

 On the road the car sounds fantastic.
 It has a good solid feel and a thrilling performance more usually associated with sports cars some 40 years younger.
 This MGB V8 was built for heavy use but presents very well and can be used as a comfortable touring car for long journeys.
 An MoT is not required now as the car was manufactured in 1977 (registered in 1978) but the last one, terminating in 2017, had no advisories.
-The speedo is disconnected but speed marks are indicated on the tachometer.
+The speedo is disconnected but speed marks are indicated on the tachometer and straightforward smart phone apps can provide an accurate reading.
 We have recently serviced the car and undertaken some minor fettling. and it is now ready for immediate use.
-Part-exchange may be possible and we can arrange delivery at low rates.
+We can arrange delivery at low rates.